-Generally, employers don't have separate recruitment practices for undergraduate and postgraduate students.
-As a result, Masters graduates can look for jobs in the same places as those with a first degree, such as:
+Employers don't have separate job application systems for undergraduate and postgraduate candidates.
+Because of this, look for jobs in the same places as those with a first degree.
+These include:

 Studying for a PhD

-According to the Destinations of Leavers from Higher Education 2015 survey, by the Higher Education Statistics Agency (HESA), 6% of postgraduate leavers in 2013/14 went on to further study, with a further 5% working while studying.
-Of these graduates, around two-thirds were studying a PhD.
-A research Masters (MRes) is often seen as the PhD's precursor, with almost half of graduates who do a MRes going onto some form of further study.
+According to the Graduate Outcomes 2020 survey, by the Higher Education Statistics Agency (HESA), 6.1% of postgraduate leavers in 2019/20 went on to further study after fifteen months, with a further 9.6% working while studying.
+Of these graduates, 47.9% were studying a PhD.
+A research Masters (MRes) is often seen as a precursor to PhD's, with 23.2% of MRes graduates going onto further study.